Common Name:Brown-headed Cowbird

 brushy thickets, fields, prairies, pastures, orchards, and residential

-horses (which is where he got his name).
-The Cowbirds often follow the
+horses (which is where their name is derived from).
+Cowbirds often follow

-cattle when walking, which disturbs insects on the ground and gives the
+walking cattle that will disturb insects on the ground and give the

 Brown-headed Cowbird is a brood parasite, meaning the female does not make a